api3dao/old-api3-docs/guides/configuring-airnode.md

 Accordingly, the `providers` field is list.
 Enter the `name` (to be used in logs) and the `url` of the Ethereum provider as an object.

-The chain object has a final `contracts` field, which contains the addresses of the contracts that implement the Airnode protocols.
+`contracts` contains the addresses of the contracts that implement the Airnode protocols.
 Although you can deploy these contracts yourself, you are recommended to use the ones that were deployed by API3.
 You can find them [here](https://github.com/api3dao/airnode/tree/master/packages/protocol/deployments).

+`providerAdminForRecordCreation` is the address that your Airnode will set as the [provider admin](/request-response-protocol/provider.md#provideradmin) while creating the provider record on the respective chain.
+You should set this field to an address that only you control.

 ### `id`